huichen/consistent_service/README.md

     docker run -it -p 8081:8081 busybox

-Check how a request is hashed accordingly.
+Check how a service node is assigned accordingly.